 presntenter and journalist

 Mariclare can currently be heard presenting on Radio 4’s ‘Farming Today’ programme and on ‘Country Focus’ for BBC Radio Wales.
-She is also a freelance Rural Affairs Correspondent for ‘Wales Live’ on BBC One Wales and she recently presented and produced ‘Saving Gentle Giants’, a documentary about elephant conservation in Laos, which won several film festival awards including Best Short Film at the S.O.F.A.
+In addition, she is a VT Presenter for ‘Wales Live’ on BBC One Wales.
+Recently, Mariclare presented and produced ‘Saving Gentle Giants’, a documentary about elephant conservation in Laos.
+The film won several film festival awards including Best Short Film at the S.O.F.A.
 Wildlife Film Festival, and Gold at the Spotlight Documentary Film Awards.

 Alongside her television and radio work, Mariclare recently graduated with Merit from a Masters Degree in Wildlife and Conservation Management at the University of South Wales.
-Her dissertation was an investigation into the UK primate pet trade and she was asked to write about her findings for the Primate Society of Great Britain’s quarterly publication, Primate Eye.
+Her dissertation was an investigation into the UK primate pet trade and she was asked to write about her findings for the Primate Society of Great Britain’s magazine, ‘Primate Eye’.

-Mariclare supports a range of animal charities, she is also a member of the International Tortoise Association and a volunteer at The Frenchie & Friends Foundation dog rescue.
+Mariclare now supports a range of animal charities, she is also a member of the International Tortoise Association and a volunteer at The Frenchie & Friends Foundation dog rescue.
 She is also an Ambassador for the Marie Curie Cardiff and Vale Hospice.